bbales/ToneMon/README.md

 To build:
 `npm run build`

-For development (create a server on localhost):
+For development (creates a server on localhost):
 `npm run watch`